z-open/zerv-sync/README.md

 ### pre-requisite

-socketio-auth middleware
+zerv-core middleware
-First, set up your node server to use express with socketio-auth.
+First, set up your node server to use express with the zerv-core module.

-Angular-sync client
+zerv-ng-sync client
-It requires the client to use the angular-sync bower package to establish the syncing process.
+It requires the client to use the zerv-ng-sync bower package to establish the syncing process.

 ### Principle